BlogAbout Contact Us

 Colombia has no Lyft.
 Uber technically operates in a legal gray area.
 The app most Colombians actually use is InDrive, where you negotiate the fare before the driver accepts.
 Yellow taxis are everywhere but require you to either use a meter or agree on a price first.
 Welcome to Colombian transportation.

 If you plan to drive, every major city has pico y placa restrictions that ban certain license plate numbers on specific days.
-Bogota enforces this aggressively.
-Medellin and Cali have their own schedules.
-Get caught and the fine is around 500,000 COP.
+Bogotá enforces this aggressively.
+Medellín and Cali have their own schedules.
+Get caught and the fine is around 875,000 COP at 2026 SMMLV (15 SMLDV).

 For intercity travel, domestic flights are cheap and fast.
-Avianca, LATAM, Wingo, and Ultra Air connect all major cities.
-A Bogota-to-Medellin flight costs 100,000-250,000 COP ($28-$69 USD) if booked in advance.
+Avianca, LATAM, Wingo, EasyFly, and Satena connect major and regional cities (Ultra Air shut down in March 2023 and Spirit's Colombia routes ended May 2, 2026 — do not book either).
+A Bogotá-to-Medellín flight costs 100,000-250,000 COP ($28-$69 USD) if booked in advance.
 Buses are cheaper but take 8-12 hours on winding mountain roads.